 Completing the course was a great achievement and that perfect opportunity I was looking for!
 It’s a unique programme that has allowed me to learn and consolidate core cyber security fundamentals.
 I finally found a way to figure out my own strengths, and which areas to explore for mastery.

-After this course, every cat will be like Barry’s cat to me: an alert that I need to do another lab, dive deeper into a new chapter, or challenge myself to another cyber certification.
+After this course, every cat will be like Barrie’s cat to me: an alert that I need to keep going, do another lab, dive deeper into a new chapter, or challenge myself to another cyber certification.

 I guess that’s what makes a CAPSLOCK learner: a lifelong learner.